osawa-naotaka/unisearch/example/react-next/README.md

 (upload "out" directory to your http server)
 ```

-## How to use staticseek.js with Next.js
+## How to use staticseek with Next.js

 ### 1. Create index to static file